How a rag rug Sweden becomes a souvenir

 Rag rugs from the furniture kingdom in Smaland

-We meet Eva when she is setting up a shop in Lammhult, where she offers her rugs - homemade and collected - for sale.
-It's not yet open, but we can already see that it offers a huge selection of rag rugs.
-It starts to itch in our fingers.
-These are souvenirs, just like we are looking for them!
-Eva knows the story of each of her carpets.
-She tells her where she discovered a rug and tells of the stories the weavers told her about it.
+We meet Eva while she is setting up a shop in Lammhult selling her rag rugs from Sweden, both homemade and collected.
+It's not open yet, but we can already see that she has a huge selection of rag rugs.
+Our fingers are starting to itch.
+These are souvenirs, just what we're looking for!
+Eva knows the history of each and every one of her carpets.
+She tells where she discovered a rug and the stories the weavers told her about it.

-The old jeans of the weaver's sons are processed in a blue and white striped carpet, and she reports what has become of them.
-Another carpet contains strips of tulle.
-“These were the curtains that the farmer's wife actually wanted to throw away.
-They ended up being used in this carpet, ”she laughs.
+The old jeans of the weaver's sons are worked into a blue and white striped Swedish patchwork quilt, and she reports what has become of them.
+Another rug contains strips of tulle.
+"Those were the curtains that the farmer's wife actually wanted to throw away.
+They ended up being used in this carpet,” she laughs.
 Eva likes her carpets.
-It even gives them names.
-Mostly after the names of the weavers from whom they come.
+She even names them.
+Mostly after the names of the weavers who made them.

 Swedish souvenirs - in blue-turquoise